2011 Bahraini uprising: Aftermath

-May

 On 2 May, authorities arrested two of Al Wefaq's resigned MPs, Matar Matar and Jawad Ferooz.
 Later in the month, the king of Bahrain announced that the state of emergency would be lifted on 1 June, half a month before the scheduled date.
 Tanks, armoured vehicles and manned military checkpoints were still prevalent in Manama and a number of villages.
 Small protests and clashes with security forces dispersing them quickly continued in the villages and residents reported living under siege.
 Hate speech similar to that preceding the Rwandan genocide was reported in a pro-government newspaper which "compared Shiites to 'termites' that should be exterminated".

 The first hearing for 13 opposition leaders was held on 8 May before the special military Court of National Safety marking the first time they saw their families after weeks of solitary confinement and alleged torture.
 On 17 May, two local journalists working for Deutsche Presse-Agentur and France 24 were briefly arrested and interrogated, and one of them reported getting mistreated.
 The following day, nine policemen were injured in Nuwaidrat.
 The Gulf Daily News reported that police were run over after they had injured and captured a "rioter", while Al Akhbar reported that police had fired on each other after a dispute, adding that this incident exposed the presence of Jordanian officers within Bahrain security forces.

 On 31 May, the king of Bahrain called for a national dialogue to begin in July in order to resolve ongoing tensions.
 However, the seriousness and effectiveness of the dialogue has been disputed by the opposition, who referred to it disparagingly as a "chitchat room".
 Human Rights Watch said opposition parties were marginalized in the dialogue as they were only given 15 seats out of 297 despite winning 55% of votes in 2010 election.